MelvinDerouck/Market-survey-for-a-food-processing-company/README.md

 ### Data Cleaning:
 Focuses on ensuring data quality for project usability.
 The files used in the project include:

 "disp_alim" file: Information on food imports and exports, food availability by country and type.
-Filtered for "Poultry Meat."

 "population" file: Data on the number of inhabitants per country for the year 2017.